vladcalin/gemstone/docs/index.rst

 This documentation is structured in multiple parts:

 - :ref:`overview-top` - General information to get you started
-- :ref:`tutorial-top` - A tutorial that covers the basics.
+- :ref:`10-minutes-example` - A quick example that covers the basics.
 - :ref:`howto-top` - A collection of mini guides of how to handle various situations.
 - :ref:`reference-top` - The reference to the classes, functions, constants that can be used.